lennart-finke/GodoTeX/README.md

 - Anti-Aliasing (with Toggle)

 ## Compatibility
-The add-on is tested for Godot 4.1.x and is expected to run on > 4.1.
+The add-on is tested for Godot 4.3.x and is expected to run on > 4.1.
 There is also a branch for Godot 3, which was tested for 3.5.x and is expected to run on 3.x.
-It supports Windows and Linux.
-MacOS is tested by the community and pull requests are welcome.
+It supports MacOS, Windows and Linux.
+Android is sadly not currently supported, although pertaining PRs are welcome.

 ## Usage
 <p align="center">